Coordination complex: History

 Coordination complexes have been known since the beginning of modern chemistry.
 Early well-known coordination complexes include dyes such as Prussian blue.
 Their properties were first well understood in the late 1800s, following the 1869 work of Christian Wilhelm Blomstrand.
 Blomstrand developed what has come to be known as the complex ion chain theory.
-In considering metal amine complexes, he theorized that the ammonia molecules compensated for the charge of the ion by forming chains of the type [(NH_{3})_{X}]^{X+}, where X is the coordination number of the metal ion.
-He compared his theoretical ammonia chains to hydrocarbons of the form (CH_{2})_{X}.
+In considering metal amine complexes, he theorized that the ammonia molecules compensated for the charge of the ion by forming chains of the type [(NH3)_{X}]^{X+}|, where X is the coordination number of the metal ion.
+He compared his theoretical ammonia chains to hydrocarbons of the form (CH2)_{X}|.

 Following this theory, Danish scientist Sophus Mads Jørgensen made improvements to it.
 In his version of the theory, Jørgensen claimed that when a molecule dissociates in a solution there were two possible outcomes: the ions would bind via the ammonia chains Blomstrand had described or the ions would bind directly to the metal.

 It was not until 1893 that the most widely accepted version of the theory today was published by Alfred Werner.
 Werner's work included two important changes to the Blomstrand theory.
 The first was that Werner described the two possibilities in terms of location in the coordination sphere.
 He claimed that if the ions were to form a chain, this would occur outside of the coordination sphere while the ions that bound directly to the metal would do so within the coordination sphere.
 In one of his most important discoveries however Werner disproved the majority of the chain theory.
 Werner discovered the spatial arrangements of the ligands that were involved in the formation of the complex hexacoordinate cobalt.
 His theory allows one to understand the difference between a coordinated ligand and a charge balancing ion in a compound, for example the chloride ion in the cobaltammine chlorides and to explain many of the previously inexplicable isomers.

 In 1911, Werner first resolved the cobalt/ammonia coordination complex hexol into optical isomers, overthrowing the theory that only carbon compounds could possess chirality.